bridgetownrb/bridgetown/bridgetown-website/src/_docs/deployment.md

 ### Docker

-Many modern hosting solutions support deploying a `Dockerfile`.
-Building a Bridgetown site for one of these services is as easy as adding this file to a `Dockerfile` in the root directory of your project:
+Many modern hosting solutions support deploying with a `Dockerfile`.
+Building a Bridgetown site for one of these services is as easy as creating a `Dockerfile` in the root directory of your project.
+See the examples below.

+#### Static Site

+If you're simply looking to deploy a static version of your site.

 ```Dockerfile
 # Build frontend JS and CSS assets using ESbuild